compost-em-all/cmManagerApi/README.md

 ### Things to Do / Gameplan

-## 1. Database
+## 1. Database✅
-- Install postgres, pgadmin
+- ✅ Install postgres, pgadmin
-- Create database
+- ✅ Create database
-- Create schema
+- ✅: Create schema
     - (schema will assume only one Firm is using the application? )
-- Create tables
+- ✅: Create tables
     - Users
          - UserId
          - Email addr